ph: 909-652-6428

 5. Recording Equipment: No electronic recording equipment is allowed

 without my WRITTEN permission.
-Please turn off your pagers, beepers,
+Please turn off all your electronic devices

 and cell phones.
 NO TEXTING IN CLASS.